qianniu95/finetune_tutorial/README.md

-Here's the English version of the README.md for the finetune_tutorial repository:

 # Finetune Tutorial

 This repository contains tutorial materials based on the DeepLearning.AI course 'Finetuning Large Language Models'.
 This tutorial aims to help learners grasp the fundamental concepts and practical skills of fine-tuning large language models (LLM).